rpl-cmu/fact-rs/README.md

 ./build/bench
 ```

-both of which have alias commands in the root justfile.
+both of which have alias commands in the root justfile (which also includes a plotting alias).

-There is still some benchmarking work to be done and we'd love some help if you'd like an easy way to contribute!
-There's a few libraries that could be added, specifically ceres and sophus-rs.
-Additionally, it'd be nice if all benchmarks had a rust frontend using FFI for easier running - this was begun in the `easton/benches` branch.

 # Installation
 Simply add via cargo as you do any rust dependency,